Chostakovitch/dotfiles/README.md

   * Non-Mixer, a mixer.
   * Ardour, a DAW.
 * Random things (GTK3+ theme, Redshift, taskwarrior...)
+* A custom script to take screenshots and save them or upload them
 * Screenshots (area or windows), with saving or uploading to a Lychee server ([custom script here](.config/i3/scripts/screenshot.py))

 Here is a screenshot of the rendition i3/polybar with this setup (and yeah, I use nano, sorry to disappoint)